-(C) New Stationary Prime Diesel-Fueled CI Engine (> 50 bhp) Emission Standards
+(a) New Stationary Prime Diesel-Fueled CI Engine (>50 bhp) Emission Standards.

-As of January 1, 2005, except as provided in subsection (c), no person shall sell, purchase, or lease for use in California a new stationary prime dieselfueled CI engine that has a rated brake horsepower greater than 50 unless it meets the following applicable emission standards, and no owner or operator shall operate any new stationary prime diesel-fueled CI engine that has a rated brake horsepower greater than 50 unless it meets all of the following emission standards and operational requirements (which are summarized in Table 3):
+As of January 1, 2005, except as provided in subsection (e)93115.3, no person shall sell, purchase, or lease for use in California a new stationary prime diesel-fueled CI engine that has a rated brake horsepower greater than 50 unless it meets the following applicable emission standards, and no owner or operator shall operate any new stationary prime diesel-fueled CI engine that has a rated brake horsepower greater than 50 unless it meets all of the following emission standards and operational requirements (which are summarized in Table 3):

-- 1. May be subject to additional emission limitations as specified in current district rules, regulations, or policies governing distributed generation. - 2.
-The option to comply with the Tier 1 standards is available only if no off-road engine certification standards have been established for an off-road engine of the same model year and maximum rated power\as the new stationary prime diesel-fueled CI engine. - 1.
-Diesel PM Standard: All new stationary prime diesel-fueled CI engines (> 50 bhp) shall either emit diesel PM at a rate that is less than or equal to 0.01 grams diesel PM per brake-horsepower-hour (g/bhp-hr) or shall meet the current off-road PM certification standard for off-road engines of the same-maximum rated power\(title 13, CCR, section 2423), whichever is more stringent; - 2.
-HC, NOx, NMHC+NOx, and CO Standards: All new stationary prime diesel-fueled CI engines (> 50 bhp) shall meet the standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423).
-If no limits have been established for an off-road engine of the same model year and maximum rated power\as the new stationary prime diesel-fueled CI engine, then the new stationary prime diesel-fueled CI engine shall meet the Tier 1 standards in title 13, CCR, section 2423, for an off-road engine of the same maximum rated power, irrespective of the new stationary prime diesel-fueled CI engine's model year; - 3.
-New stationary prime diesel-fueled CI engines that are used to provide electricity near the place of use (also known as "distributed generation") may be subject to additional emission limitations as specified in current district rules, policies, or regulations governing distributed generation; - 4.
-The District may establish more stringent diesel PM, NMHC+NOx, HC, NOx, and CO emission rate limits on a site-specific basis.
+- May be subject to additional emission limitations as specified in current district rules, regulations, or policies governing distributed generation. - 2.
+The option to comply with the Tier 1 standards is available only if no off-road engine certification standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary prime diesel-fueled CI engine. - 4.(1) Diesel PM Standard: Diesel PM Standard: All new stationary prime diesel-fueled CI engines (> 50 bhp) shall either emit diesel PM at a rate that is less than or equal to 0.01 grams diesel PM per brake-horsepower-hour (g/bhp-hr) or shall meet the diesel PM standard, as specified in the Off-Road Compression Ignition Engine Standards for off-road engines with the same maximum rated power (title 13, CCR, section 2423), in effect on the date of acquisition or submittal, as defined in subsection (d)93115.4, whichever is more stringent. - 2.(2) HC, NOx, NMHC+NOx, and CO Standards: HC, NOx, NMHC+NOx, and CO Standards: All new stationary prime diesel-fueled Cl engines (> 50 bhp) shall meet the standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423).
+If no limits have been established for an off-road engine of the same model year and maximum rated power as the new stationary prime diesel-fueled Cl engine, then the new stationary prime diesel-fueled Cl engine shall meet the Tier 1

-(D) In-Use Stationary Prime Diesel-Fueled CI Engine (> 50 bhp) Emission Standards
+- standards in title 13, CCR, section 2423, for an off-road engine of the same maximum rated power, irrespective of the new stationary prime diesel-fueled CI engine's model year; - 3.(3) New stationary prime diesel-fueled Cl engines that are used to provide electricity near the place of use (also known as "distributed generation") may be subject to additional emission limitations as specified in current district rules, policies, or regulations governing distributed generation; - 4.(4) The District may establish more stringent diesel PM, NMHC+NOx, HC, NOx, and CO emission rate limits on a site-specific basis. - (D) In-Use Stationary Prime Diesel-Fueled Cl Engine (> 50 bhp) Emission Standards - (b) In-Use Stationary Prime Diesel-Fueled CI Engine (>50 bhp) Emission Standards.

-Except as provided in subsection (c), no owner or operator shall operate an in-use stationary prime diesel-fueled CI engines (> 50 bhp) in California unless it meets the following requirements (which are summarized in Table 4):
+Except as provided in subsection (c)93115.3, no owner or operator shall operate an in-use stationary prime diesel-fueled CI engines (> 50 bhp) in California unless it meets the following requirements (which are summarized in Table 4):